a-ananas/microprocessor/FinalReport.md

 [git hub link](https://github.com/a-ananas/microprocessor)

 ## Global architecture

 The global architecture and designs for this entire project is presented [here](#report-architechture).

+---

 ## Simulator

 Explanations for our simulator can be found [here](#a-netlist-simulator).

+---

 ## Assembler

 Explanations for the assembly part is [here](#assembler).

+---

 ## Microprocessor

-Our microprocessor is build using the Minijazz netlist format (more info about its insides [here](#microprocessor-1)
+Our microprocessor is build using the Minijazz netlist format (more info about its insides [here]

+---

 ## Clock